albar965/littlenavmap-manual/src/en/USERPOINT.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Garmin user waypoint file is a CSV file.
 Each row in the file
-represents an unique user waypoint.
+represents a unique user waypoint.

 There must be four columns of data in the file: